Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLMs

-where $R$ is the set of requests, $\mathbbm{1}(\cdot)$ is the indicator function, $T$ is the time interval of serving the requests in $R$, and $n_r$ is the number of tokens that the request $r$ generates.
-We observe that if a request does not meet the SLOs, its goodput is assigned a value of 0.
-This approach, when optimizing for goodput, often leads to the abandonment of requests that cannot meet the SLOs.
-In LLM serving, however, this is an unacceptable outcome for users.
+We observe that if a request does not meet the SLOs, its contribution to SLO attainment and goodput is 0.
+This approach, when optimizing for the system level metrics, often leads to abandoning requests that cannot meet the SLOs~\cite{qin2024mooncakekvcachecentricdisaggregatedarchitecture}.
+Formally, for a request $r$ that has missed the SLO in generation of the $i$-th token, we have:

+which definately contributes 0 to the goodput and SLO attainment.
+The goodput-optimal scheduling strategy should kill this request and prioritize the next request that can meet the SLOs, otherwise the resource will be wasted on the request that cannot meet the SLOs.

 While latency undoubtedly degrades the user experience, abandoning a request altogether poses an even greater threat.
+Assuming you are reading the answer to a question, if the system stops generating tokens in the middle, it will be extremely frustrating compared to waiting for a few more seconds to receive the complete answer.
+Moreover, the users may relaunch the request, as they need the answer, which will further increase the system load and result in a waste of resources and longer waiting time for the users.

+Therefore, we argue that the existing goodput and SLO attainment metrics are not suitable to serve as the optimization objectives for LLM serving systems.
+Actively abandoning requests that do not meet the SLOs is counterintuitive and can lead to a poor user experience.
+In the next section, we propose a new metric called \textit{smooth goodput} to address this issue.